alchemyplatform/aa-sdk/site/resources/terms.md

 - **Custodial**: Managed by a third party, it holds and autonomously uses the private key for transactions, necessitating complete user trust.
 - **Non-custodial**: While a third party manages the private key, user involvement is required for signing transactions.
 Examples: Metamask.
 - **MPC (Multi-Party Computation)**: Partial or complete key shares are managed by third parties, but user participation is needed for transaction signatures.
-Examples: Privy, Portal, Fireblocks.
+Examples: Privy, Portal, Fireblocks, Fordefi.
 - **Decentralized MPC**: Operated by a decentralized network, it manages key shares and requires node consensus for transaction signatures.
 Examples: Lit, Web3auth, 0xpass.

 ## Smart Contract Account